95% of visitors won’t buy anything on their first visit.

 Now that your goals are set up, you can see the results under Conversions > Goals > Overview.
 The first view is the Goal Completion Location, which will always be the destination page for Destination goals, so not that interesting.
 Source/medium shows you where your new subscribers came from, like Google, Pinterest, Facebook, other social media channels or sites you were featured on.
 Knowing which source converts best, you can work on getting more visitors from those sources.
 If, for example, you get most subscribers from Facebook, you can decide to double-down on your Facebook marketing to get more visitors.

 Another report you want to look at, is Reverse Goal Path.
 This shows you which pages and posts get you the most subscribers.
 If a specific blog post is generating a lot more subscribers than other posts, you should take a look at that blog post to figure out what it is about that post that works so well, and try to improve your other posts.
 You can also try to get more traffic to that specific blog post, through promoting it more on social media.

 If you have a low subscribe rate, you may want to change a lot on your site to get it higher.
 But it might actually be better to make small changes and track them for a while so you can really see the impact of the different changes you make.
 Experiment with your opt-in placement, design, lead magnet and content upgrades until you find what works for you.

-Click the button below to get your free Website Strategy Workbook.
+Ready to get strategic about your site?
+Sign up below for my free Website Strategy Workbook.

 Note: This post was originally published as a guest post of mine at Luxurious Printables, which later moved to Keeshaun Michele.
 Both sites are no longer available, which is why I’m reposting it on my own blog now.